-Figure 20.
+Figure 22.
 Sense of presence ratings for different content representation methods

-The distribution of the data shown in the graph (Fig. 20) shows that three-dimensional content in virtual reality produces on average the highest sense of co-presence in space (4.56).
-Among the methods of displaying two-dimensional content, the video evokes the greatest sense of presence.
+The distribution of the data shown in the figure (Fig. 22) shows that three-dimensional content in VR produces, on average, the highest sense of presence in space (4.56).
+Among the methods of displaying two-dimensional content, the sequential transition provides the greatest sense of presence.
 It has the lowest range of estimates and the highest mean (4.25).
-The lowest-scoring method in this category is the blending method, with the cropping method scoring slightly better.
+The lowest-scoring method in this category is the blending method, with the clipping method scoring slightly better.

-When it comes to the components of the sense of being in virtual space (engagement, spatial perception of presence, realism), three-dimensional content scored the highest on average in all categories.
-Among the two-dimensional methods, engagement scored on average highest for the fusion method, while spatial awareness and realism scored on average higher for the proposed transformation method using video.
+When it comes to the elements of the sense of presence in virtual space (engagement, spatial perception of presence, realism), three-dimensional content scored the highest on average in all categories.
+Among the two-dimensional methods, immersion criteria scored on average highest for the blending method, while spatial awareness and realism scored on average higher for the proposed sequential transition method.

-Table 9.
-Statistics of the Sense of Presence survey estimates for content with different rendering methods
+Table 11.
+Statistics of the Sense of Presence survey estimates